shubacca/EngineeringArchitectureSummaries/Airbnb Guest Interest and Home Attributes.md

 One may argue that aggregating these attribute mentions across home types could have easily given a ranked list of attributes.
 However, this would not take into account the transient nature of comments by guests, and the ever-increasing corpus of data.
 As such an inference model was developed that uses the raw frequency data to infer the expected frequency for a segment.

+With this knowledge, Airbnb can recommend Hosts about the most mentioned attributes, such as amenities that are most often requested.
+Hosts can also get an idea on what attributes to highlight and mention in their Home listing page.